-In line~4, \(\mathcal{R}_l\) can be initialized in various ways, for example, using Algorithm~\ref{algorithm:EstablishingPolytope} to increase the likelihood that $\boldsymbol{x}_l$ is enclosed, or by randomly selecting a data point.
-This choice does not affect the convergence of the while loop in lines~6 to 12 of Algorithm~\ref{algorithm:ConstructingConvexHull}, as established by Theorem~\ref{theorem:convergence}.
+Algorithm~\ref{algorithm:ConstructingConvexHull} takes as input a finite set of data points $\mathcal{A}$ and identifies its set of extreme points $\mathcal{E}$.
+In line~1, $\mathcal{E}'$ can be initialized using the previously introduced identity matrix $\mathbf{I}_m$ or any arbitrary non-zero vector $\boldsymbol{v}$.
+In line~5, $\mathcal{R}_l$ is initialized by randomly selecting a data point from $\mathcal{E}'$.
+These random initializations do not affect the convergence of the while loop in lines~7--13 of Algorithm~\ref{algorithm:ConstructingConvexHull}, as guaranteed by Theorem~\ref{theorem:convergence}.